 Watch for Signs of Tiredness

-Tired children fall asleep easily.
+Tired children fall asleep easily, specially if they have a nice bed, According to reviews by Sleep Junkie a mattress plays a big role when it comes to your sleep quality.
 If he isn’t tired he’ll resist sleep, but if you miss his signals, he can become overtired and be unable to fall asleep when you finally do put him to bed.
 Your child may demonstrate one or more of these signs that tell you he is tired and ready to nap – now:

 - losing interest in playtime